A. K. Fazlul Huq: Education

 Huq held the education portfolio in his cabinet.
 He introduced the Primary Education Bill in the Bengal Legislative Assembly, which was passed into law and made primary education free and compulsory.
-But there was a storm of protests from the opposition members and the press when Fazlul Huq introduced the Secondary Education Bill in the assembly as it incorporated 'principles of communal division in the field of education' at the secondary stage.
-Huq was a supporter of affirmative action for Bengali Muslims.
-Huq was associated with the foundation of many educational institutions in Bengal, including Calcutta's Islamia College and Lady Brabourne College, Wajid Memorial Girls' High School and Chakhar College.
+However, there was a storm of protests from the opposition members and the press when Huq introduced the Secondary Education Bill in the assembly as it incorporated 'principles of communal division in the field of education' at the secondary stage.
+He was a supporter of affirmative action for Bengali Muslims.
+Huq was associated with the foundation of many educational institutions in Bengal, including Calcutta's Islamia College and Lady Brabourne College, Wajid Memorial Girls' High School, and Chakhar College.

 Rift with the Muslim League

 In 1941, Huq joined the Viceroy's Defence Council, which was formed to oversee the war effort of British India during World War II.
 Huq was joined by Sir Sikandar Hayat Khan, the Prime Minister of the Punjab.
 The growing influence of provincial Muslim League leaders like Huq and Khan was resented by Jinnah.
 The Muslim League leadership, led by Jinnah and his allies, demanded that both the Bengal and Punjab PMs withdraw from the Defence Council.
 Khan eventually complied but Huq refused.
 The breakdown in relations between Huq and Jinnah led to Huq's ouster from the Muslim League.
 Jinnah's allies in Bengal thereafter worked to bring down Huq's government.
 Jinnah felt the Defence Council was tilted towards the Congress.
 On 2 December 1941, Huq resigned and Governor's rule was imposed.